 Which companies can I find on car insurance comparison sites?

 Many of the major UK car insurers give quotes through various comparison sites.
-For instance, Admiral, LV= (Liverpool Victoria), Churchill, the AA, eSure and Hastings Direct all work with a number of sites.
+For instance, Admiral, LV= (Liverpool Victoria), the AA, eSure and Hastings Direct all work with a number of sites.

 However, some companies only quote direct.
 Car insurers not on comparison sites include: